 The Tukey post hoc test is a good one to select if you haven't violated the homogeneity of variances assumption and you want to compare all possible combinations of group differences.
 The Post Hoc Tests table tells us not only whether the mean differences between the groups are statistically significant, they also tell us the effect size of this group difference by providing Cohen's d.
 For each row in the table above, there is a test of the comparison between each group and the reference group (located on the far left).
 For instance, let's look at the first two rows, each of which compare a given condition to the 'control' condition.
-Row one is the comparison between the means of the 'younger' group and the 'niddle group'; row two is the comparison between the mean of the 'older' group; row three is the comparison between the mean of the 'older' group.
+Row one is the comparison between the means of the 'younger' group and the 'middle group'; row two is the comparison between the means of the 'younger' group and the 'older' group; row three is the comparison between the mean of the 'middle' group and the 'older' group.